 - Campus Life

-Assistant Professor Affiliation: NYU Abu Dhabi
+Associate Professor of Philosophy, Program Head of Philosophy Affiliation: NYU Abu Dhabi

 Education: BA, Amherst College; BPhil, University of Oxford; PhD, University of Michigan